aws-cloudformation/aws-cloudformation-resource-providers-rds/aws-rds-dbclusterendpoint/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the DbClusterEndpointIdentifier.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the DBClusterEndpointIdentifier.